Linear Mixed Models: A Practical Guide Using Statistical Software

 The xi: modifier will still work for all of our code.
 Updates to the examples using factor variable coding are available on the respective chapter web pages.

 7. POWER ANALYSIS: Those interested in power analysis and sample size calculations for study designs that are multilevel and/or longitudinal in nature can check out this site for some very helpful free software and documentation (the Optimal Design software package) developed at the University of Michigan.
 Additional free simulation-based software and documentation for power analysis in multilevel designs can be found here.
 We have also prepared an example of a simulation program in SAS for the second edition of the book that can be downloaded here for example power calculations.

 9. Users of web-aware Stata can import the data sets from this web page directly when working through the examples.
 For example, the Chapter 3 data can be imported as follows:

 . insheet using http://www-personal.umich.edu/~bwest/rat_pup.dat

-The more critical errata in the second printing are listed below.
-Readers can click here for a full list of all the errata in the first and second printings.
+The more critical errata in the second printing of the first edition are listed below.
+Readers can click here for a full list of all the errata in the first and second printings of the first edition.
+These errata have all been fixed in the second edition of the book that is forthcoming.

 1. Table 7.2, showing a sample of the Dental Veneer data set, was omitted from Chapter 7 in printing.
 Interested readers can either download the electronic version of the data set, or email the authors to see Table 7.2 in print.
 The current version of Table 7.2 in the text (summarizing the models considered in Chapter 7) should actually be Table 7.3.